No one answered my knocking.

 I opened the door and let her in.

-She had very short light brown hair, and she wore a simple, almost girlish but demure dress with a pattern of sunflowers on a white background.
+She had very short light brown hair, and she wore a simple, almost girlish dress with a pattern of sunflowers on a white background.
 She carried a rather larger canvas bag, like something a woman would carry to the beach or to a picnic.
-She wore leather sandals and white socks.
+She wore leather sandals and no socks.

 “It’s me,” she said.